rherranzg/Hermes/README.md

 - **startTime**: Start the instance.
 - **stopTime**: Stop the instance.
-- more in progress... for example, rebootTime, terminateTime or createAMITime.
+- and more to come... for example, rebootTime, terminateTime or createAMITime.

 ### EBS